prisma/prisma/docs/getting-started.md

 This guide is based on Prisma's [introspection](./introspection.md) feature which is constantly being improved.
 Right now, it still has the following limitations:

 - Every column needs to have a primary key constraint on a single column ([multi-column primary keys are not yet supported](https://github.com/prisma/photonjs/issues/339)).
 Introspection will fail if this is not the case.
+Note that this often makes it impossible to introspect a schema that uses relation tables (also sometimes called "join tables") as these typically don't have a single-column primary key.
 - `ENUM` types are not yet supported.
 Introspection will succeed and ignore the `ENUM` types in your database schema.
 - `TIMESTAMP WITH TIMEZONE` types are already supported via introspection (and mapped to Prisma's `DateTime` type) but [currently can't be queried with Prisma Client](https://github.com/prisma/prisma2/issues/1386).